qkreltms/Mannam/README.md

 Javascript, CSS, HTML, Jquery, Bootstrap.

-was used to make this project.
+have used to make this project.